About weaning off breastfeeding

 Some children are more attached to breastfeeding than other children are.
 They’ll all wean in their own time.
 But if you don’t want to wait for your child to wean on their own, weaning can happen when you’re ready.

 Weaning is likely to be a big change for your child.
-For many older children, breastfeeding is more about security and comfort than about food, so weaning can be quite stressful.
+For many older children, breastfeeding is often more about security and comfort than about food, so weaning can be quite stressful.

 This means it’s probably best to avoid weaning when there are other major changes in your child’s life – for example, toilet training, starting child care or moving house.

 A few weeks or months before you start weaning, it’s a good idea to start talking with your child about what will happen.
 This will give your child time to get used to the idea and can help to make the change easier.

 Here are more tips that can help.
-You can start with the tip you think will suit your child best, or use a few if that suits you both:
+You can start with the tip you think will suit your child best, or you can use a few if that suits you both.

 - Drop one breastfeed at a time, and wait a few days before you drop the next one.
 This will also be easier on your breasts, which might get engorged if you stop too suddenly.